Dev-Change-Makers-Community/Microsoft-Build-Sessions/From-zero-to-deployed-on-azure-with-ai-agents/README.md

 ![Alt Text](pictures/git_info.png)

-# Shipt it and Harden it
+# Ship it and Harden it

-If you're not already in the lego-set-browser directory, cd into it, then use the prompt below to start a Copilot session in yolo mode.
+If you're not already in the LEGO-set-browser directory, cd into it, then use the prompt below to start a Copilot session in yolo mode.

 ```
 copilot --yolo